sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Representation
 If Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC 8693]].

-As such, all clients MUST process `representation` claims used, in case Representation is applicable.
+As such, all clients MUST process `represents` claims used, in case Representation is applicable.

 This profile specifies representation relations in ID Tokens as follows:
 - The End-User is always mentioned in the `sub` Claim;
 - The represented Service Consumer is mentioned in the `represents` Claim.
-- In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `representation` Claim.
+- In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.

 A sample chain representation may look like: